-- developing and maintaining integrity-related policies and procedures - promoting an ethical culture and appropriate decision making through fraud and corruption prevention initiatives - reporting complaints of fraud and corruption on a periodic basis to the BoM - reporting on all fraud and corruption matters in accordance with relevant legislation - managing and independently investigating complaints involving fraud and corruption, which may constitute suspected corrupt conduct and/or a PID in accordance with departmental policy and legislative requirements - providing independent advice regarding fraud and corruption matters to the Director-General, Divisional Heads, the Chief Finance Officer, the Chief Human Resources Officer and other departmental managers.
+- Develop and maintain integrity-related policies and procedures - Promote an ethical culture and appropriate decision making through fraud and corruption prevention initiatives. - Report complaint information (including complaints of fraud and corruption) on a periodic basis to the department's Executive Leadership Team. - Report on all fraud and corruption matters in accordance with relevant legislation. - Manage and independently investigate complaints involving fraud and corruption, which may constitute suspected corrupt conduct and/or a PID. - Provide independent advice regarding fraud and corruption matters to the Director-General, Divisional Heads (including the Deputy Director-General, Corporate), the Chief Finance Officer, the Chief Human Resources Officer, Business Area Heads and other departmental managers.